Lvenerio13/odin-recipes/README.md

-A basic HTML pages with 3 links for different recipes.
+A basic HTML page with 3 links for different recipes.

 Source https://www.allrecipes.com/